nap-it/vanetza-nap/README.md

 ### DDS

 In order to minimize communication latency between Vanetza and any critical producer/consumer applications, NAP-Vanetza also supports publishing and subscribing to OMG Data Distribution Service (DDS) topics.
-This is accomplished using an external Golang DDS module that  is included in the Vanetza container.
+This is accomplished using an external Golang DDS module that is included in the Vanetza container, and SysV Message Queues.

 To use it, simply activate the <message_type>.dds_enabled configuration flags.
 NAP-Vanetza will use the same topic names configured for MQTT.
 In fact, both technologies may be used simultaneously, if required.